 Tony Westfall is a seasoned executive and entrepreneur with a varied background across industries, functions and company sizes.

 Tony has worked on and led multiple M&A deals throughout his career.
 As a management consultant, he worked on a carve out between Novartis and Bayer.
-As an entrepreneur he has made several successful acquisitions and turned those bolt on acquisitions into substantial exits in companies that he founded.
+As an entrepreneur he has made several successful acquisitions and turned those bolt on acquisitions into substantial exits from multiple companies that he founded.